An old fashioned tall cupboard I built this past weekend sponsored by Build Something. And I’ve put together free plans

 Longing for more storage in our living room / office space, I designed this primitive farmhouse style tall cupboard with concealed storage in mind.
 And the beauty of building it yourself means you can finish your cupboard however you like.
 I choose green paint with a warm stained interior.

-So much glorious storage space abounds on the interior.
+So much glorious storage space abounds on the interior of this tall cupboard.
 There is one fixed shelf and 3 moveable shelves (or more if you desire).

-Those shelves are movable curtesy of the Kreg Shelf Pin jig.
+Those shelves are movable courtesy of the Kreg Shelf Pin jig.
 Kreg makes a shelf pin jig that is easy to use and gives amazing results every time.
 Having the ability to reposition shelves as needed increases the functionality of your piece.
 I highly suggest using the shelf pin jig anytime you’re building a project with shelves.

 The wood knobs and curved bottom edge add the perfect little details.
 However, like a book, it’s what’s on the inside that counts!

 The complete plans including materials, cut list and step by step instructions are here on Buildsomething.com.
 Build Something a great source for free step-by-step project plans for tons of DIY building projects.
 They have a large library of certified plans and plans submitted by woodworkers and hobbyists.
 Definitely worth a visit if you’re looking for free plans in a wide variety of categories.

 Beginning with the carcass I used the Kreg pocket hole jig to attach the horizontal supports.
 Be sure to keep your pocket holes hidden if possible.

 If you don’t have a table saw or your prefer not to use one I suggest the Kreg Accu-Cut circular saw track for making your plywood cuts.
 Although it is limited in length (you would need two sections of track to rip an 8′ board) it is invaluable for cross cuts and short rips.